 Leases: In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASU 2016-02).
 ASU 2016-02 requires virtually all leases, other than leases that meet the definition of a short-term lease or leases of intangible assets, to be recorded on the balance sheet with a right-of-use asset and a corresponding lease liability.
 Leases will be classified as either operating or finance leases based on certain criteria.
 This classification will determine the timing and presentation of expenses on the income statement, as well as the presentation of related cash flows.
 The standard is effective for annual periods beginning after December 15, 2018, including interim periods within that reporting period.
 A modified retrospective transition is required upon adoption.
-The Company does not expect to early adopt and continues to evaluate the effect that this update will have on its financial results upon adoption.
-The Company's preliminary assessment is that this update may materially increase the Company's assets and liabilities upon adoption.
-The Company has completed the initial inventory of its leases and policy elections, and expects that it will primarily have operating leases.
-The Company is currently developing new processes and controls to meet the accounting and disclosure requirements under the new standard.
+The Company plans to adopt ASU 2016-02 effective January 1, 2019 and continues to evaluate the effect that this update will have on its financial results upon adoption.
+The Company's preliminary assessment is that this update will materially increase the Company's assets and liabilities upon adoption.
+The Company has completed the inventory of its leases and policy elections, and expects that it will primarily have operating leases.
+The Company is currently implementing new processes and controls to meet the accounting and disclosure requirements under the new standard.